qq1012510777/cuDFNsys/README.md

 _cuDFNsys_ does not support the GUI and can only run on Ubuntu. _cuDFNsys_ is not friendly to users unfamiliar with Linux, C++ and CMake.

-_cuDFNsys_ right now can only generate one group of fractures, because the authors are studying the percolation in DFNs.
-With only one group, some quantities can be analytically calculated.
-Geometrical attributes of fractures follow certain probability density distributions.

-In reality, multiple fracture famlies might be observed. _cuDFNsys_ is able to load the fracture data in which multiple groups exist.

 The directory _GenMultipleFamilies_ shows how to generate multiple families of fractures.

 <p align="center">